 Field-hunting tip

-Look in skarn deposits country — that is the host setting where dalnegroite typically forms.
+Look in skarn deposits country, the host setting where dalnegroite typically forms.
 If you start seeing galena, sphalerite, pyrite in float, you are in the right ground.
 Field specimens usually show a granular to massive habit, so train your eye for that shape before scanning the outcrop.